Cuz, pretty!

 “Mornings aren’t pretty”—truer words never spoken, though I didn’t sleep long enough to get a really grand case of bedhead.
 But I kinda feel like Mickey looks.

-And it can’t be purely coincidence that one French press = one giant coffee cup, right?
-No, it *must* be a greater statement of the proper order of the universe.
+And it can’t be pure coincidence that one French press = one giant coffee cup, right?
+No, it must be a greater statement of the proper order of the universe.

 Best wishes for 2011.